valancej/documentation/_pro/continuous-integration/codeclimate-docker.md

 cc-test-reporter sum-coverage --output - --parts $PARTS coverage/codeclimate.*.json | \
 ```

-Note that you will need `$PARTS` to reflect the number of parallel threads.
+Note that you will need to manually `$PARTS` to reflect the number of parallel threads.

 ### Successful build, even though tests failed